maaut/curotec-integration-challenge/README.md

 2. **Create tasks** using the "Add Task" button
 3. **Manage tasks** with edit, delete, and completion toggle features
 4. **Invite collaborators** by clicking the invite button on any task you own
-5. **Receive real-time notifications** when invited to collaborate on tasks
+5. **Receive real-time notifications** when invited to collaborate on tasks, or when you're removed from a task

 ### Task Collaboration

-- **Owned Tasks**: Tasks you created appear in the main list
+- **Owned Tasks**: Tasks you created will have a "Owner" tag in the task list
-- **Invited Tasks**: Tasks you're invited to collaborate on appear in a separate "Invited Tasks" section
+- **Invited Tasks**: Tasks you're invited to collaborate on will have a "Invitee" tag in the task list
 - **Real-time Updates**: When someone invites you to a task, you'll see an instant notification and the task list will refresh automatically

 ## Troubleshooting